 - diced olives

-- Roll out dough ball on a floured surface to about a 5-6 inch radius.
+Roll out dough ball on a floured surface to about a 5-6 inch round.

-- Let set on a paper towel lined paper plate.
+Let set on a paper towel lined paper plate.
+Serve warm.